 Here are a few other plugins you may want to consider installing.

 User Submitted Posts

 HeyPublisher is another plugin that focuses on user-created content.
 It allows submissions and holds them for review until you have a chance to read through the posts.
 It comes with the ability to create custom emails for the authors regarding their submissions.
-In this instance, it sends post notification email to the creator.
+In this instance, it sends a post notification email to the creator.

 Better Notifications is a great tool for maintaining a site.
-One of the highlights to this tool is using the WordPress editor and shortcodes to customize the email messages.
+One of the highlights of this tool is using the WordPress editor and shortcodes to customize the email messages.
 It’s also flexible enough to allow notifications for multiple users or those who belong to a specific custom user role in WordPress.

 Exploring Possibilities with WordPress

 WordPress hosting opens the door to a variety of opportunities.
 From pending review emails to redacting text in a post, the system is quite flexible.
 Find the right tools to accentuate your site and make development easier on yourself.

 All of the plugins above work great if you want to receive a WordPress message pending a review notification when a post is ready for inspection.